Energinet-DataHub/ARCHIVED-geh-charges/README.md

 The charges domain is responsible for keeping track of price lists of Grid Access Providers and Transmission System Operators (TSO).
 A charge may be a fee, a subscription or a tariff, where the latter has the option of being a tax.

-In addition, the charges domain also keeps track of which of these prices a specific metering point is assigned to at any given moment in time.
+In addition, the charges domain also keeps track of which of these prices are assigned to a specific metering point at any given moment in time.

 These are the business processes maintained by this domain.